daed5/serpmaster/README.md

 SERPMaster processes search requests in real-time.
 We take care of proxy management, CAPTHAs, retries, result localization and other data acquisition aspects, so you're returned with 100% accurate data in CSV, JSON, or HTML format.

 **Here’s how it works on your end:**
 <br> 1.
-To make a request, provide a value for the parameter "q" (search query) and enter your authentication details.
+To make a request, provide a value for the parameter `q=search query` and enter your authentication details.
+You may need to include additional mandatory parameters depending on which API you'll be using.
 <br> 2.
 Based on your needs, you can customize your request and choose specific parameters, such as device, location, etc. [Here’s](https://docs.serpmaster.com/docs/parameter-values) a full list of the parameter values.
 <br> 3.
 Our Google scraper will then collect the required information from your target.
 <br> 4.
 Receive ready-to-use Google SERP data.